adinhodovic/wagtail-resume/README.md

     template = "wagtail_resume/resume_page.html"
 ```

-Head over to the Wagtail admin and creating your resume!
+Head over to the Wagtail admin and create your resume!

 ## Customization

-Wagtail-resume currently supports two customizations: font & background-color.
+Wagtail-resume currently supports two customizations:

+- Font style
+- HTML background color

 The background-color should be specified in hex (e.g #FFFFFF) and the font should be available on Google fonts.
 The fonts are only taken from [Google Fonts](https://fonts.google.com/) so make sure to check what fonts are available.